quacksouls/lyf/doc/decide.md

 ```

 The result of the ternary operator can be saved for later use.
 All you need to
-do is ensure that `codeIfTrue` and `codeIfFalse` return some kind of value.
-As
+do is ensure each of `codeIfTrue` and `codeIfFalse` returns some kind of value.
-another example, you can simplify the above `if...else` statement as
+As another example, you can simplify the above `if...else` statement as

 ```js
 const result = "a" === "a" ?
 "A" : "Not A.";